 These dietary patterns can help with diabetes prevention.
 They can also reduce the risk of heart disease and stroke.

 While these dietary patterns are all slightly unique, they have a few factors in common.
 All of the diets listed above are mostly plant-based.
 This means that they include a variety of fruits, vegetables, whole grains, nuts and seeds, and legumes.
 These dietary patterns also recommend including more whole and unprocessed foods and less highly processed foods.

-Canada’s new Food Guide3 can help you achieve this healthy way of eating.
+Canada’s Food Guide3 can help you achieve this healthy way of eating.
 The Food Guide promotes having:

 - 1/2 a plate of vegetables and fruit,

 - 1/4 plate of whole grains such as brown rice, whole grain pasta, breads and cereal, barley and whole grain oats; and

 - 1/4 plate of protein with an emphasis on plant proteins including nuts and seeds, legumes, and soy protein.

 What’s the best diet for managing diabetes after it’s diagnosed?